wolfadex/fluent-web/docs/index.md

 # Localization with Properties

-Another feature of Fluent localization is support for localized properties.
-For example, you may want `placeholder` text on your text input like so
+Another feature of Fluent is support for localized properties.
+For example, you may want `placeholder` text on your input like so

 ```html
 <input type="text" placeholder="Your Name" />